Stereotactic Radiosurgery

 Linear Accelerator

 This is the most common means by which stereotactic radiosurgery is conducted.
 A linear accelerator (also known as LINAC) is a device that is controlled by a computer.
 It works by conforming to the tumour's exact shape and destroying the diseased cells without damaging surrounding tissue.
-Similar to the Gamma Knife, the treatment involves the placement of your head in a frame; imaging tests to determine the exact location of the tumour; computerised dose planning; and the delivery of radiation.
+Similar to the Gamma Knife, imaging tests to determine the exact location of the tumour; computerised dose planning; and the delivery of radiation.
 During the treatment, the LINAC device rotates around the body, delivering radiation from various angles.